-Description of the Series 2023 Bonds
+Description of the Series 2024 Bonds

-The Series 2023 Bonds are being issued as fully registered bonds, without coupons, in denominations of \$5,000 or any integral multiple thereof and initially will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC").
-Purchases of beneficial ownership interests in the Series 2023 Bonds will be made in book-entry form only and purchasers will not receive physical delivery of bond certificates representing the beneficial ownership interests in the Series 2023 Bonds so purchased.
-Payments of principal of, premium, if any, and interest on, any Series 2023 Bonds will be made to Cede & Co., as nominee for DTC as registered owner of the Series 2023 Bonds, by U.S. Bank Trust Company, National Association, as bond registrar (the "Bond Registrar") and paying agent (the "Paying Agent"), to be subsequently disbursed to the Beneficial Owners (as defined in APPENDIX H attached hereto) of the Series 2023 Bonds.
-See "DESCRIPTION OF THE SERIES 2023 BONDS - General" herein and "APPENDIX H - DTC AND THE BOOK-ENTRY ONLY SYSTEM" attached hereto.
+The Series 2024 Bonds will be issued as fully registered bonds, without coupons, in denominations of \$5,000 or any integral multiple thereof and initially will be registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC").
+Purchases of beneficial ownership interests in the Series 2024 Bonds will be made in book-entry form only and purchasers will not receive physical delivery of bond certificates representing the beneficial ownership interests in the Series 2024 Bonds so purchased.
+Payments of principal of, premium, if any, and interest on, any Series 2024 Bonds, by U.S. Bank Trust Company, National Association, as bond registrar (the "Bond Registrar") and paying agent (the "Paying Agent"), to be subsequently disbursed to the Beneficial Owners (as defined in APPENDIX H attached hereto) of the Series 2024 Bonds.
+See "DESCRIPTION OF THE SERIES 2024 BONDS - General" herein and "APPENDIX H - DTC AND THE BOOK-ENTRY ONLY SYSTEM" attached hereto.

-Interest on the Series 2023 Bonds is payable semiannually on January 1 and July 1 of each year, commencing January 1, 2024.
-The Series 2023 Bonds will bear interest at the rates and will be payable as to principal in the amounts and on the dates set forth on the inside front cover of this Official Statement.
-See "DESCRIPTION OF THE SERIES 2023 BONDS - General" herein.
+Interest on the Series 2024 Bonds is payable semiannually on January 1 and July 1 of each year, commencing January 1, 2025.
+The Series 2024 Bonds will bear interest at the rates and will be payable as to principal in the amounts and on the dates set forth on the inside front cover page of this Official Statement.
+See "DESCRIPTION OF THE SERIES 2024 BONDS - General" herein.

-Certain of the Series 2023 New Money Bonds may be subject to redemption prior to maturity as more fully described under the caption "DESCRIPTION OF THE SERIES 2023 BONDS - Redemption Provisions" herein.
-The Series 2023 Refunding Bonds will not be subject to redemption prior to maturity.
+Certain of the Series 2024 Bonds may be subject to redemption prior to maturity as more fully described under the caption "DESCRIPTION OF THE SERIES 2024 BONDS - Redemption Provisions" herein.

-Security and Sources of Payment for the Series 2023 Bonds
+Security and Sources of Payment for the Series 2024 Bonds

-Series 2023 General Revenue Bonds.
-The Series 2023 General Revenue Bonds are special limited obligations of the City payable from and secured by a pledge of and Senior Lien on General Revenues on a parity with the Outstanding Senior Lien General Revenue Bonds (as defined herein) and any other Additional Bonds issued on a parity with such Outstanding Senior Lien General Revenue Bonds under the Bond Ordinance, including, when and if issued, the Planned 2024-2029

-General Revenue Bonds (as defined herein).
-The Series 2023 General Revenue Bonds will not be secured by PFC Revenues, Special Purpose Revenues or Released Revenues, any of which may be pledged to secure other bonds and obligations under the Bond Ordinance.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2023 BONDS - Series 2023 General Revenue Bonds; Pledge of Pledged Revenues" and "OUTSTANDING AIRPORT OBLIGATIONS - Senior Lien General Revenue Bonds" herein and "APPENDIX D - SUMMARY OF CERTAIN PROVISIONS OF THE BOND ORDINANCE" attached hereto.
+The Series 2024 Bonds are special limited obligations of the City payable from and secured by a pledge of and Senior Lien on General Revenues on a parity with the Outstanding Senior Lien General Revenue Bonds (as defined herein) and any other Additional Bonds issued on a parity with such Outstanding Senior Lien General Revenue Bonds under the Bond Ordinance, including, when and if issued, the Planned 2025-2030 General Revenue Bonds (as defined herein).
+The Series 2024 Bonds will not be secured by PFC Revenues, Special Purpose Revenues or Released Revenues, any of which may be pledged to secure other bonds and obligations under the Bond Ordinance.
+See "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2024 BONDS - Series 2024 Bonds; Pledge of Pledged Revenues" and "OUTSTANDING OBLIGATIONS - Senior Lien General Revenue AIRPORT Bonds" herein and "APPENDIX D - SUMMARY OF CERTAIN PROVISIONS OF THE BOND ORDINANCE" attached hereto.